-Students with UEH flag 2 and UEH flag 3 on the 2017-2018 FAFSA will be required to complete and submit the "2018-2019 Unusual Enrollment History" form to the Office of Financial Aid for review to determine whether the student enrolled in multiple institutions solely to obtain a credit balance/refund payment.
+Students with UEH flag 2 and UEH flag 3 on their FAFSA will be required to complete and submit the "2023-2024" Unusual Enrollment History" form to the Office of Financial Aid for review to determine whether the student enrolled in multiple institutions solely to obtain a credit balance/refund payment.
 Official transcripts for each institution attended must be submitted with the form.
 The student will also have to attach a 'statement of explanation' for any course for which no academic credit was earned.
 The statement can include copies of third party supporting documentation such as medical bills/doctors' reports, military assignment or court documentation of legal events.
 Additional documents or information may be requested.

-For students who earned academic credit at each of the previously attended institutions during 2014-2015, 2015-2016, and 2016-2017, no further action is required, and the student's eligibility for federal student aid can be reinstated.
+For students who earned academic credit at each of the previously attended institutions during 2020-2021, 2021-2022, and 2022-2023, no further action is required, and the student's eligibility for federal student aid can be reinstated.
 In instances where the student has been awarded a Pell Grant at Montefiore School of Nursing during the review academic enrollment periods, the student may be placed on an academic plan and given counsel about the implications of enrollment history on Pell Grant eligibility.